Roadmaster (album)

 Roadmaster is the third studio album by Gene Clark, released in January 1973.
 The album was compiled from various unreleased recordings for A&M Records made in 1970 through 1972.
 Eight tracks are from an April 1972 recording session featuring Clarence White, Chris Ethridge, Spooner Oldham, Sneaky Pete Kleinow, Byron Berline and Michael Clarke; two tracks ("One in a Hundred" and "She's the Kind of Girl") derived from an unissued single reassembling the five original Byrds prior to their 1973 reunion album; and the remaining track, "Here Tonight", had been recorded with The Flying Burrito Brothers.

+Other recordings of songs on Roadmaster featuring Clark have been released elsewhere: "One in a Hundred" initially appeared on Clark's previous solo album White Light, Full Circle Song was later re-recorded with the Byrds for their reunion album and was released as the albums only single, while "She Don't Care About Time" had originally been recorded with the Byrds in 1965 and was released as the B-side to "Turn!
+Turn!
+Turn!".

-Initially released in the Netherlands and Germany only on the A&M subsidiary Ariola, it was reissued on compact disc for the American market in 1994.
+Initially released only in the Netherlands and later in Japan and Germany, it was reissued on compact disc for the American market in 1994.